Sangha Trinational (Cameroon,Central African Republic,Congo) (N 1380rev)

 It should be recalled that when the property was inscribed, the Committee recognized that "the rights and traditional livelihoods of local and indigenous peoples, such as the Bakas, are a fundamental and increasingly recognized element [...] in the management of the property", and that "the inscription [of the property] presents a concrete opportunity for States Parties to translate a range of different commitments of the States Parties regarding the rights of local and indigenous people into action on the ground”.
 In this regard, the promotion in Congo of a sustainable exploitation of fisheries resources targeting women and indigenous peoples and, in Cameroon, the right of the Baka to exploit their resources in areas identified within the property are welcomed.

 Finally, it is recommended that the Committee request the States Parties to implement all the recommendations of the reactive monitoring mission.

 The World Heritage Committee,

-- Also notes with concern the road and river transport project that could have an impact on the integrity of the property and reiterates its request to the respective States Parties to carry out a detailed Environmental Impact Assessment (EIA) to identify the possible impacts on the OUV of the property caused by this project, in accordance with the IUCN Note concerning the environmental assessments concerning World Heritage, and to submit them to the World Heritage Centre before approval of the project;
+- Reiterates its request to the States Parties concerned to carry out a detailed Environmental Impact Assessment (EIA) in order to identify potential impacts on the OUV of the property of the Bangui Road Project, in accordance with the IUCN World Heritage advice note on Environmental Assessments and to submit it to the World Heritage Centre for examination by IUCN before approving the project;

-- Finally requests that the States Parties submit to the World Heritage Centre, by 1 December 2016, an updated report, including a 1-page executive summary, on the state of conservation of the property and the implementation of the above points, for examination by the World Heritage Committee at its 41st session in 2017.
+- Finally requests the States Parties to submit to the World Heritage Centre, by 1 December 2018, an updated report on the state of conservation of the property and the implementation of the above, for examination by the World Heritage Committee at its 43rd session in 2019.